harshitjaiswal27/OrganChain/README.md

 # OrganChain
-A decentralized organ donation platform based on the ethereum blockchain.  <br/>
+A Decentralized application for tracking Organs donations in hospitals and minimizing the scope of Organ trafficking using Blockchain (Ethereum) technology.<br/>

-### To Run the Project :
+### Instructions to o Run the Project :

 Clone the repository by doing `git clone "https://github.com/harshitjaiswal27/OrganChain.git"`